ajkou/FAER_Study/README1.md

         0     1     2
     1.625 1.875 2.828

 Distribution of the 4 types of scores, the depedent variables in question.
+Which performance scoring one should be used based on these distributions?

 ![alt tag](https://raw.githubusercontent.com/ajkou/FAER_Study/master/7%20Scores%20hist.png)

-Comparing the raters by t-test?
+Comparing the raters by paired t-test
 > t.test(data$Total[data$Rater==1], data$Total[data$Rater==2], paired=TRUE)
     Paired t - test